Correct-Syntax/correct-syntax.github.io/content/colophon.md

 ### Visuals

-I designed the pages in [Lunacy](https://icons8.com/lunacy) (I don't really care for the name) and created whatever other mockups and graphics were necessary myself using a combination of [Blender](https://blender.org), [GIMP](https://gimp.org), and [Affinity Designer](https://affinity.serif.com/en-us/designer/).
+I designed the pages in [Lunacy](https://icons8.com/lunacy) (A great tool, but I don't really care for the name) and created whatever other mockups and graphics were necessary myself using a combination of [Blender](https://blender.org), [GIMP](https://gimp.org), and [Affinity Designer](https://affinity.serif.com/en-us/designer/).